additiveai/watchexec-docker/README.md

 watchexec-docker
 ================

-A docker image that contains s statically linked version of [watchexec](https://github.com/watchexec/watchexec).
+A docker image that contains a statically linked version of [watchexec](https://github.com/watchexec/watchexec).

 Usage Example
 =============